pmunts/libsimpleio/elements/README.txt

                        RemObjects Elements Test Programs

-   [1]RemObjects Elements is a commercial cross-platform development environment for the Oxygene (aka Object Pascal), C#, Java, and Swift programming languages, targeting Android, Cocoa, JVM, .Net, Web Assembly, native Linux, and native Windows platforms.
+   [1]RemObjects Elements is a commercial cross-platform development environment for the Oxygene (an object oriented Pascal dialect), C#, Java, and Swift programming languages, targeting Android, Java byte code, .Net, and Web Assembly as well as native Linux, native MacOS and native Windows platforms.

    It can be used to develop both [2].Net Framework and [3].Net Core applications using the libsimpleio or libremoteio libraries for .Net